francisfueconcillo/larakeycloak-dev/README.md

 ```
 $ docker-compose exec <app service-name> <command>
 ```
 Where `<app service-name>` is the service name of the app defined in `docker-compose.yml`.
-In this project `myapp` is the app service name.
+In this project `larakc` is the app service name.

 **IMPORTANT:** When running multiple projects, make sure their app service names are unique, including the service name for the database.

 ## Common Commands
 - Installing a dependency by Composer
 ```
-$ docker-compose exec myapp composer require <package-name>
+$ docker-compose exec larakc composer require <package-name>
 ```
 - Applying new `.env` variables
 ```
-docker-compose exec myapp php artisan config:clear
+docker-compose exec larakc php artisan config:clear
 ```
 - Packages re-discovery
 ```
-$ docker-compose exec myapp composer dump-autoload
+$ docker-compose exec larakc composer dump-autoload
 ```
 - Restart the app service.
 ```
-$ docker-compose restart myapp
+$ docker-compose restart larakc
 ```
 - Stopping the all running services.
 ```